The taste of home

 Holiday activities in Amsterdam

-For entertainment there’s a host of seasonal classical music and ballet productions throughout December and January, while the World Christmas Circus returns for its annual spectacular at Royal Theatre Carré.
+To set the mood, there’s a host of seasonal classical music and ballet productions throughout December and January, while the World Christmas Circus returns for its annual spectacular at Royal Theatre Carré.
 There’s also numerous dinner shows and winter specials.

 Sending gifts and cards